 For example, it is unlawful for a California employer to fire an employee because of his or her gender, pregnancy, age, race, disability, or taking of a medical leave.
 It may also be considered a wrongful termination if the boss fired the employee for requesting a reasonable accommodation for a disability, or because the employee engaged in whistleblowing by complaining about unlawful, fraudulent or unethical conduct.
 It may also be a wrongful termination if an employee is fired for standing up for and associating with victims of discrimination and harassment.
 If this happened to you we recommend that you contact a labor and employment lawyer immediately.

 At the end of the day, you shouldn’t be trying to figure out whether or not your termination constitutes an illegal wrongful termination.
-Let the employment lawyer figure that out.
+Let the lawyer figure that out.
 Contact Mr. Robertson’s office.
 All consultations are completely free of charge and, if accepted, your case will be handled on a contingency fee.

 Free Consultation | Contingency Fee